IrisShaders/docs/README.md

 ## Translations (i18n)
 Translations are not yet supported, but once the english version is complete we will begin building out the languages.

-## Contributors
-- [Iris Docs](https://github.com/IrisShaders/ShaderDoc/tree/master) - Most of the early documentation
-- WhyFencePost / WhyFenceCode - The page and a lot of the data transfer
-- NinjaMike - Many uniforms including Iris exclusive uniforms, constants, shaders.properties, programs
-- jbritain - Some uniforms, other miscellaneous things
-- kloppi417 - editor